Cognex-ID/phonegap-manateeworks-v3/README.md

 Manateeworks Scanner requires a license to work properly.
 You can get one here:
 [Manateeworks Evaluation License](https://manateeworks.com/lpr?type=evaluation)

-There are two ways to set it up:
+There are two ways to set this up:

 1.The MW_LICENSE_KEY variable can be added in an xml file respectively for each platform